Check the connection details

 - Click Test to test the connection.

-Check the address is a valid IP address, hostname, or URL of the Windows Server.
+Check the address is a valid availability listener: hostname, URL or IP address.

-If you select to fill in the User and Password fields, include the Windows domain in the user name.
-For example, “domain\johnsmith”, instead of “johnsmith”.
-Verify the user has the privileges required to retrieve server information, query the registry, and access WMI and performance monitor objects.
-A user account with administrative rights to the Windows server allows this.
+When filling in the User and Password fields, ensure the database user has sufficient privileges to retrieve server information, query the registry, and access WMI and performance monitor objects.
+An account with administrative rights to the listener allows this.

 Verify WMI is working and returns data properly.
-Verify TCP Port 135 is open on the Windows server.
+Verify TCP Port 135 is open on the Windows server host.